runticle/CV/README.md

 ## Technologies

+**Languages**
+- Javascript, Python, Ruby, SQL, html, css, scss, less.js, shell **Frameworks**
-- JavaScript, Python, React, React-Native, Node.js, Jekyll, Hugo, CMS, Meteor, Ruby on Rails
+- React, React-Native, Node.js, Jekyll, Hugo, Meteor, Ruby on Rails
-- AWS lambda, Codeship, Heroku, Android Studio, Xcode
 - Jest, Mocha, RSpec, Cypress
+**Tech**
+- AWS (Lambda, S3, Cloudwatch), Codeship, Heroku, Android Studio, Xcode, CMS, Sketch, Twilio

 ## Skills

+**Self Learner** <br>
+- Have been teaching myself python during lockdown, building a backend for an app with django as well as an aws-lambda hosted Message Generator than sends a custom 'Good morning' message to random friend every day.
+- Have had to figure out most solutions solo at LeSalon, notably while integrating payment systems such as Braintree and Stripe Connect.

 **Fast Learner** <br>
 - Working at at fast-growing startup has required me to pick up new technologies in very little time.
-I rapidly learnt node js at the start and more recently Hugo, which we have used to rebuild the marketing website.
+I rapidly learnt node js in the first weeks and more recently Hugo, which we have used to rebuild the marketing website for seo optimization.
 - Whilst building a Facebook Clone during Makers Academy, we were tasked to rebuild the frontend in React - a new language to us at the time.
 I picked up the language very quickly and within a week could fluently build React components and manage data flow with Redux.

 **Teamwork**